Why Every Company Needs to Prioritize Paid Family Leave

 Exelon is committed to putting policies in place to make this possible across our family of companies.

-joined more than 100 companies in signing the White House’s Equal Pay Pledge to close the national gender pay gap.
+We recently joined more than 100 companies in signing the White House’s Equal Pay Pledge to close the national gender pay gap.
 Although a recent study alongside Berkshire Associates produced no indicators of systematic gender discrimination, Exelon has publicly committed to continually focus on paying people based on the work they do, the performance in their role, contributions to Exelon’s success, and what is competitive in the market.

 Signing the pledge was the first step in promoting a more diverse and inclusive workplace.
 Today, we’re taking it a step further by expanding family leave benefits for parents and primary caregivers.

-industry-leading new policy includes the following:
+Our industry-leading new policy includes the following:

 - Up to 16 weeks of paid maternity leave for mothers who have given birth